Seventy (Latter Day Saints): Community of Christ

 Within Community of Christ, a seventy is also considered to be an elder but is not a High Priest.
 Part of the function of the seventy is a missionary role and he or she works closely with the apostle in charge of his or her mission field.
-Seventies are organized into ten quorums, each quorum being presided over by a president.
-These presidents make up the Council of Presidents of Seventy, and are collectively led by the Senior President of the Presidents of Seventy.
-All ten quorums are equal with one another.
-When someone is ordained a seventy, that person automatically becomes a member of one of the Ten Quorums, and remains a member of one of the Quorums (although the specific quorum may change based on residency) so long as that person remains a seventy.
+Seventies are organized into nine quorums; each quorum being presided over by a president.
+These presidents make up the Council of Presidents of Seventy and are collectively led by the Senior President of the Presidents of Seventy.
+All nine quorums are equal with one another.
+When someone is ordained a seventy, that person automatically becomes a member of one of the Nine Quorums, and remains a member of one of the Quorums (although the specific quorum may change based on residency) so long as that person remains a seventy.
 In other words, it is not possible to be a seventy and not belong to one of these quorums.

 The current roster of Presidents of Seventy include: